 One important detail about BitPay is that merchants can choose to be paid in real currency rather than in bitcoin.
 If the merchant chooses this setting, BitPay will accept bitcoin from online customers and then convert the transaction into real currency at a locked-in exchange rate.
 This means that as a merchant using BitPay, you can accept bitcoin from customers and still receive state-backed currency, not bitcoin, in your bank account.
-The service supports payout in eight currencies and direct bank deposit in 38 countries, including two-day deposits via ACH in the United States.
+The service supports payout in 8 currencies and direct bank deposits in 38 countries, including two-day deposits via ACH in the United States.
 BitPay can be seamlessly integrated with Shopify and also offers plugins and POS integrations for online and retail merchants.
 The company has also recently launched a mobile bitcoin wallet and a reloadable bitcoin Visa card for consumers.

 Mobile Wallet Hacking